Monadical-SAS/Morpheus/README.md

 docker compose down
 ```

-When using the stop instruction, you need to down the containers manually using docker compose because supervisor can't handle docker
+When using the stop instruction, you need to down the containers manually using docker compose because supervisor can't
+handle docker
 processes, only start and check that the service is running

 # CI/CD configuration

 The platform currently uses GitHub Actions for deployment.
-To integrate this with your custom project, you should set the following secrets in GitHub:
+To integrate this with your custom project, you should set
+the following secrets in GitHub:

 AWS access variables:

 - AWS_ACCESS_KEY_ID: Aws credential
 - AWS_SECRET_ACCESS_KEY: Aws credential
 - AWS_CLUSTER_NAME: Name of the eks cluster.
 This is used to generate the kube config.
 - AWS_REGION: Aws region where is located the eks cluster.
 Eg. us-east-1

 Cloudflare tokens to clear the cache:

 - CLOUDFLARE_API_TOKEN
 - CLOUDFLARE_ZONE_ID

 Dockerhub tokens to push and pull images in the deploy process:

 - DOCKER_HUB_TOKEN
 - DOCKER_HUB_USER

 Firebase configuration:

 - FIREBASE_CLIENT_EMAIL
 - FIREBASE_PRIVATE_KEY
 - FIREBASE_PROJECT_ID

 Other infra configuration:

 - FRONTEND_DOMAIN: Platform domain (Eg. morpheus.com)

 Sentry configuration:

 - SENTRY_AUTH_TOKEN
 - SENTRY_ENV
 - SENTRY_ORG
 - SENTRY_PROJECT
 - SENTRY_URL

+Monorepo configuration:

+- CICD_REPO_PATH: Repo path in the GitHub actions runner.
+Usually the repo name.
+E.g.
+  /home/runner/work/Morpheus/Morpheus

 # How to collaborate

 ### Forking the Repository

 * Go to the Morpheus's GitHub repository.
 * Click on the "Fork" button in the top-right corner of the repository page.
 * This will create a copy of the repository under your GitHub account.

 ### Cloning the Forked Repository

 * On your GitHub account, navigate to the forked repository.
 * Click on the "Code" button and copy the repository URL.
 * Clone the repository locally

 ### Adding an Upstream Remote

 Change to the repository directory using cd.

 ```
 git remote add upstream https://github.com/Monadical-SAS/Morpheus.git
 ```